-Factors that most affect microorganism growth are, among others, pH, storage temperature, water activity, preservatives, and the modification of the atmosphere during packaging (Gibson and others 1988).
-Given an adequate database, the response of many microbes in food could be predicted from knowledge of the food's formulation, processing, and storage conditions and afterward can be applied in food product development and food safety risk assessment.
-There is a growing interest in microbial growth modeling as an alternative to time-consuming, traditional, microbiological enumeration techniques.
+It is well known that the factors that most affect micro-organism growth are, among others, pH, storage temperature, water activity, preservatives and the modification of the atmosphere during the packaging (Gibson and others 1988).
+Given an adequate database, the response of many microbes in food could be predicted from knowledge of the food's formulation, processing and storage conditions and afterwards can be applied in food product development and food safety risk assessment.
+There is a growing interest in microbial growth modelling as an alternative to time-consuming, traditional, microbiological enumeration techniques.

-The models most frequently used for this purpose are usually polynomial regressions (such as Response Surface, RS), which provides a great simplicity and availability of user-friendly software.
-In this type of model, the coefficients of the equation can be estimated by least square or through local search algorithms based on the gradient, such as that of Levenberg-Marquardt (Levenberg 1944; Marquardt 1963).
-Moreover, RS requires the model order to be specified a priori (that is, if it is of 1st, 2nd, or 3rd order).
+The models most frequently used for this purpose are usually polynomial regressions (also called Response Surface, RS), in general second order models, which provides a great simplicity and availability of user-friendly software.
+In this type of model the coefficients can be estimated by least square or through local search algorithms based on the gradient, like that of Lebengerg-Marquard.
+Moreover, RS require the model order to be specified a priori (that is, if it is of first, second or third order).
 They also need initial values for the coefficients of the model, so that the local search algorithm can obtain the model in the most efficient way.
-More recently, new models have been introduced, some involving the application of Artificial Neural Networks (ANN) of the multilayer perceptron type (MLP).
-These have amply demonstrated their capacity for predict-
+More recently, a number of new models have been introduced, some involving the application of Artificial Neural Networks (ANN) of the multi-layer perceptron type, MLP.
+These have amply demonstrated their capacity for predicting the parameters associated with microbial growth (Hajmeer and others 1997; Geeraerd and others 1998; Hervás and others 2001; Jeyamkondan and others 2001; Lou and Nakai, 2001; García-Gimeno and others 2002; 2003, 2005).